ldf98/samsungctl/README.md

 Please note that some codes are different on the 2016+ TVs.
 For example, `KEY_POWEROFF` is `KEY_POWER` on the newer TVs.

-I also added all of th keys as methods. so you havee the choice of using the method for sending a key
+I also added all of the keys as methods. so you have the choice of using the method for sending a key

 ```python